kkhalis/project_4/README.md

 Due to the recent epidemic of West Nile Virus in the Windy City, we've had the Department of Public Health set up a surveillance and control system.
 We're hoping it will let us learn something from the mosquito population as we collect data over time.
 Pesticides are a necessary evil in the fight for public health and safety, not to mention expensive!
 We need to derive an effective plan to deploy pesticides throughout the city, and that is **exactly** where you come in!

+## Contents
+* Data import, helper functions, cleaning and mapping of ordinal values
+* EDA: Previewing Data and Highlighting Outliers
+* Testing on Various Regression Models
+* Applying our selected model on the Kaggle test set
+* Conclusion

+## Executive Summary
+TODO: Insert brief writeup on findings

 ## Dataset

 The dataset, along with description, can be found here: [https://www.kaggle.com/c/predict-west-nile-virus/](https://www.kaggle.com/c/predict-west-nile-virus/).

+* [`train.csv`](./assets/train.csv): Training set consists of data from 2007, 2009, 2011, and 2013.
+* [`test.csv`](./assets/test.csv): Test set consists of data required to predict results for 2008, 2010, 2012, and 2014.
+* [`weather.csv`](./assets/weather.csv): Weather data from 2007 to 2014 of 2 stations
+* [`spray.csv`](./assets/spray.csv): GIS data of spraying efforts in 2011 and 2013

+### Data Dictionary
+You can access the data dictionary, split into markdown format [*here*](https://github.com/kkhalis/project_4/blob/master/DataDictionary.md).

+You can also access the detailed description of weather info in the Data Dictionary [*here*](https://github.com/kkhalis/project_4/blob/master/assets/noaa_weather_qclcd_documentation.pdf)

+## Conclusion

+TODO: Insert writeup of cost-analysis and conclusion here.

 **This is also where you will be submitting your code for evaluation**.
 The public leaderboard uses roughly 30% of the dataset to score an AUC (Area Under Curve) metric.